jzombie/rich-cms/md-content/Chapter 2.md

 Charles Dickens began by pasting labels on blacking pots.
 The tragedy of his first love penetrated the depths of his soul, and converted him into one of the world's truly great authors.
 That tragedy produced, first, David Copperfield, then a succession of other works that made this a richer and better world for all who read his books.
 Disappointment over love affairs, generally has the effect of driving men to drink, and women to ruin; and this, because most people never learn the art of transmuting their strongest emotions into dreams of a constructive nature.

 Helen Keller became deaf, dumb, and blind shortly after birth.
-Despite her great misfortune, she has written her name indelibly in teh pages of the history of the great.
+Despite her great misfortune, she has written her name indelibly in the pages of the history of the great.
 Her entire life has served as evidence that no one ever is defeated until defeat has been accepted as a reality.

 Robert Burns was an illiterate country lad, he was cursed by poverty, and grew up to be a drunkard in the bargain.
 The world was made better for his having lived, because he clothed beautiful thoughts in poetry, and thereby plucked a thorn and planted a rose in its place.